tottuser/tott-verify/README.md

-# Assignment #0 - Setup
+# TotT Verification

-Edit, commit, and deliver this README as a smoketest for problems in your setup of the course development environment.
+Edit, commit, and deliver this README as a smoketest for problems in your setup of the [TotT](http://tott-meetup.rtfd.org) development environment.

 * Name: Peter Parente
 * Email: parente@cs.unc.edu
 * GitHub Username: parente
-* BitBucket Username: peter_parente